imaique/SortingVisualization/README.md

 # SortingVisualization
+ **NOTE** The project currently only visualizes selection sort.
+I will add more features, improve the visualizations and add more sorting algorithms in the free time I get this semester (Summer 2021).\

- (IN PROGRESS) This is a sorting visualizer.
-It shows how different sorting algorithms sort arrays of numbers.
+ (IN PROGRESS) This is a sorting visualizer.\
+ It shows how different sorting algorithms sort arrays of numbers using JavaScript.\
+ You can see it here: https://imaique.github.io/SortingVisualization/